ruchagosavi/rag-pipeline-langchain/README.md

 🚨 RiskRadar – Banking Risk Analysis using RAG & LLMs

-Author & Copyright © 2026 Rucha Gosavi
-All rights reserved.
-This project and documentation are original work.
-Reuse is allowed only with proper credit.

 📌 Overview

-RiskRadar is a production-style Retrieval-Augmented Generation (RAG) system designed to analyze business risk factors for banking and financial use cases.
+RiskRadar is a Retrieval-Augmented Generation (RAG) system designed to analyze business risk factors for banking and financial use cases.

 Instead of relying on generic LLM answers, RiskRadar: